-There’s no question that the downtown area is the best place to stay in downtown St. John’s, Newfoundland.
-You’ll be just a hop, skip, and a jump from the bulk of the city’s attractions, including George Street, historic Signal Hill, boat tours, the Metrobus Trolley, and much more.
+There’s no question that the downtown area is an ideal place to stay St. John’s, Newfoundland.
+You’ll be just a hop, skip, and a jump from the bulk of the city’s attractions, including George Street, historic Signal Hill, boat tours, The Link Tourist Transporation, and much more.
 If you want to be within walking distance to all the action, a hotel in Downtown St. John’s is for you.
 To help you decide from an array of choices, we’ve compiled a list of our five favorite downtown St. John’s hotels.
 Our criteria include value, location, and services offered.

 Downtown St. John’s Hotels:

 The delta is the most well-known hotel in St. John’s.
 All locals know exactly where it is, likely due to its location: right next to Mile One Centre.
 Though George Street is a quick five-minute walk away, driving up a short, steep hill will get you out of the downtown area and on your way to explore the rest of the city.

 The Murray Premises offers very cozy rooms, complimented by the vintage-style wooden furniture.
 The price is very reasonable; it’s the least expensive on this list.
 George Street is also extremely close: you can be back at your hotel in about 3 minutes by foot after a night enjoying the nightlife.